 Deciphering ASVAB Scores

-Here’s an example of an ASVAB score card used for military enlistment purposes.
+The next figure depicts an example of an ASVAB score card used for military enlistment purposes.

-So what do all these different scores actually mean?
+So, what do all these different scores actually mean?

 When you take a test in high school, you usually receive a score that’s pretty easy to understand — A, B, C, D, or F. (If you do really well, the teacher may even draw a smiley face on the top of the page.)
 If only your ASVAB scores were as easy to understand.